kframework/boogie-semantics/boogie.md

 8 Procedures and implementations
 --------------------------------

+Split procedures with a body into a procedure and an implementation:

 ```k
     rule <k> (procedure Attrs:AttributeList
                 ProcedureName .Nothing ( Args ) returns ( Rets ) SpecList